Walking The Rob Roy Way

 Path Walkthrough

-Hill walking and an undulating route curve around Glen Ogle, but the grand majority of terrain on The Rob Roy Way is forest track, field and occasional disused railway line.
+Hill walking and an undulating route curve around Glen Ogle, but the vast majority of terrain on The Rob Roy Way is forest track, field and occasional disused railway line.
 Where forest tracks do pose a steep climb (such as toward the Menteith hills), you are rewarded with views over loch and idyllic southern Highland scenery.
-On your way you’ll pass old Victorian viaducts, ruins of old churches scattered across the Highlands and waterfalls pass the community of Acharrn.
+On your way you’ll pass old Victorian viaducts, ruins of old churches scattered across the Highlands and waterfalls near the community of Acharn.

 Our Rob Roy Way Itineraries